dougeby/IntuneDocs/intune-user-help/password-does-not-meet-it-administrator-requirements.md

 # Device password requirements for enrolled devices

-You organization might require you to create a more secure password before allowing you access to work or school resources.
+Your organization might require you to create a more secure password before allowing you access to work or school resources.
 This article describes common password requirements for Windows 10, iOS, macOS, and Android devices.
 Your organization might not enforce all of these requirements.

 > [!IMPORTANT]
 > If you've changed your password to meet the requirements but are still receiving notifications, restart your device.

-When a password or passcode no longer meets the requirements, you'll receive a message from Company Portal with details of the changes you need to make.
+When a password or passcode no longer meets the requirements, you'll receive a message from Company Portal.
+It will describe the changes you need to make.
 If no details are provided in the message, use this article to compare the requirements to your current password.

 For additional help or to find out your organization's specific requirements, contact your IT support person.
 Check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980) for contact information.